viktorsmari/viktorsmari.github.io/_posts/2018-10-04-bicycling-in-barcelona.md

    * For example, a part of Diputació close to Passeig de Gracia has been made wider.
 * The introduction of [Superilla](https://www.youtube.com/watch?v=ZORzsubQA_M), a 3x3 block with reduced car traffic.
    * I bike through a Superilla in Poblenou everyday and that is the favorite part of my ride.
-   * The bicycle lanes could have a better marking, but in is an evolving project.
+   * The bicycle lanes could have a better marking, but it is an evolving project.

 ### What can be improved?